Here’s Why You Should Use Pivotal Tracker for Project Management

 With an outsourcing shop, you pay for the code.
 With Pivotal you pay for full-time software developers physically working with your team, but you’re also paying for consultants who are there to make your development process better.

 Say you have an idea and just raised funding.
 You then come to Pivotal Labs, taking with you any developers already working on your project.
-Your team comes into the Pivotal office every day, sit down at a desk with a “Pivot” from the company’s team, and work in tandem as pair programmers for the full day.
-At the end of period (3-6 months), you have a trained agile team, as well as solid progress on your product.
+Your team comes into the Pivotal office every day, sits down at a desk with a “Pivot” from the company’s team, and works in tandem as pair programmers for the full day.
+At the end of the period (3-6 months), you have a trained agile team, as well as solid progress on your product.